-Here are potential contenders to replace Justice Kennedy
+Here are potential Supreme Court nominees to replace Justice Kennedy

 The opportunity will allow Trump to make a major, lasting mark on the nation's highest court by putting in place a second justice, after his choice to elevate Neil Gorsuch to the Supreme Court last year following the death of Justice Antonin Scalia in 2016.

+"(We) had a very deep discussion.
+I got his ideas on things," Trump said in the Oval Office.
+"I asked him if he had certain people he had great respect for that could potentially take his seat."

+During his remarks, Trump pointed to a list of potential picks for the court that he had maintained during the campaign and updated last fall.

-Here are a few names of potential contenders for the new vacancy:
+Here are a few names of possible contenders for the vacancy:

 Brett Kavanaugh, former Kennedy clerk